nhak03/cse183asgn5/README.md

 ### Tags

 The app should support tags.
 When a post is created, it is parsed.
 A tag is a word with an initial `#` character.
-For example, in the post `Hello #world`, the tag is `world`.
-Thus, the `#` is not part of the tag.
+For example, in the post `Hello #world`, the tag is `#world`.
 A post can have multiple tags.

 The tags should be displayed in the right column, in a `div.tags` element.
-Each tag should be displayed in a `button.tag` element.
+Each tag should be displayed in a `button.tag` element, and importantly, for a tag `#world`, the string `world` should be displayed, without the leading `#` (this choice is arbitrary, but having a uniform choice makes testing easier).
 In the example above, there should be an element `button.tag` containing `world` as text.
+Again refere to the video for examples.

 Initially, all tags are inactive.
 When a tag its clicked, its active/inactive state is toggled.
 The display logic for posts is as follows:

 - If all tags are inactive, all posts are displayed.